biomg/WVDL/README.md

 It has 24 experiments of 21 RBPs, and we need train one model per experiment. <br>

 # Supported GPUs
 Now it supports GPUs.
-The code support GPUs and CPUs, it automatically check whether you server install GPU or not, it will proritize using the GPUs if there exist GPUs. <br> In addition, MCNN can also be adapted to protein binding sites on DNAs and identify DNA binding speciticity of proteins.  <br>
+The code support GPUs and CPUs, it automatically check whether you server install GPU or not, it will proritize using the GPUs if there exist GPUs. <br> In addition, WVDL can also be adapted to protein binding sites on DNAs and identify DNA binding speciticity of proteins.  <br>

 It supports model training, testing. <br>